 Melanoma skin cancer spreads more readily than non-melanoma, making it more dangerous.
 It can spread to the lymph nodes and, from there, to other organs in the body.

 Although there is no way to eliminate the risk of cancer, many skin cancers are linked to repeated sun exposure.
 Following sun safety guidance will likely reduce a person’s risk of developing skin cancer.
-People
+People can help protect themselves by:

 - avoiding prolonged exposure when UV rays are at their strongest, which is typically between 10 a.m. and 4 p.m.